-Remember PR coverage is free publicity for your business, it’s not like taking out an advert so you can’t insist it’s used and if you do then it might harm your relationship.
+Remember media coverage is free publicity for your business, it’s not like taking out an advert so you can’t insist on certain things being said or included.

 If you refuse to give it, they will have no choice but to find someone who will.
 Then you have missed an opportunity and ruined a relationship with them.

 Think of all the millions of dog training books there are out there – people still use dog trainers don’t they?
 When you want something fixing, you call in an expert.

 And if you’re quoted as an expert in the media, you’re rising above the others in your area who are not.